 - 28.1.
-Work Orders listed and/or described in EXHIBIT D, and any related materials (including, but not limited to, textbooks, software, etc.) listed and/or described on EXHIBIT D shall be placed with Contractor by District schools, Local District offices and/or other District offices pursuant to the terms and conditions of this Agreement. - 28.2.
+Work Orders listed and/or described in EXHIBIT F, and any related materials (including, but not limited to, textbooks, software, etc.) listed and/or described on EXHIBIT F shall be placed with Contractor by District schools, Local District offices and/or other District offices pursuant to the terms and conditions of this Agreement. - 28.2.
 Any school/office interested in purchasing under this Agreement shall use the District's "SAP Shopping Cart System" to place Work Orders, as described below.
 Contractor shall not provide any services under this Agreement without first receiving a written Work Order (as provided herein) and the copy of purchase order.
-A copy of the Order form is attached hereto as EXHIBIT D and made a part hereof for purposes of any purchases made pursuant to this Agreement. - 28.3.
+A copy of the Order form is attached hereto as EXHIBIT F and made a part hereof for purposes of any purchases made pursuant to this Agreement. - 28.3.
 Contractor shall not accept any Work Orders under this Agreement after the end of the period of Agreement stated in Section 1 of this Agreement.
 Performance of Services and the placement of Work Orders may not continue past that date. - 28.4.
-Individual Work Orders shall be placed by District schools and/or offices with Contractor to request performance under this Agreement at the prices provided in EXHIBIT D Contractor shall not accept any Order for Service under this Agreement that does not indicate: (1) the name and/or description of the specific Services to be provided under that Order; (2) a line- item price for each Service and the total price for all Services to be provided under thatOrder; and (3) specific beginning and end dates for performance under that Order.
-The District assumes no liability for payment of any Work Order that does not contain theinformation described herein and any other information required on the Order Form.
+Individual Work Orders shall be placed by District schools and/or offices with Contractor to request performance under this Agreement at the prices provided in EXHIBIT F Contractor shall not accept any Order for Service under this Agreement that does not indicate: (1) the name and/or description of the specific Services to be provided under that Order; (2) a line- item price for each Service and the total price for all Services to be provided under that Order; and (3) specific beginning and end dates for performance under that Order.
+The District assumes no liability for payment of any Work Order that does not contain the information described herein and any other information required on the Order Form. - 29.
+SEVERABILITY.
+If any section, provision or portion of this Agreement is held to be invalid, illegal or void by a court of proper jurisdiction, the remaining sections and provisions of this Agreement will continue in full force and effect. - 30.
+COMPLIANCE WITH ADDITIONAL FEDERAL REGULATIONS FOR FEDERALLY FUNDED CONTRACTS.
+Where applicable, this Agreement and performance under this Agreement will comply with 2 CFR Part 200-Uniform Administrative Requirements - 31.
+WORK-BASED LEARNING PARTNERSHIP (WBLP).
+Notwithstanding any other provision of this Agreement, Contractor hereby acknowledges that the District has determined to enter into this Agreement with Contractor in reliance, in part, on (1) the veracity of the representations made by Contractor in Contractor's Proposal, (2) the quality of Contractor's proposed staff and (3) the WBLP Plan included in Contractor's Proposal. - Contractor hereby warrants to provide the Services and the WBLP(s) in the manner represented in Contractor's Proposal.